Sasha-Zubakha/File-Cleaner-Utility/README.md

 ## Settings

 - The program stores settings such as directory paths, file size filters, and sorting preferences in a JSON file.
-- Files are saved in the program directory where the program is launched.
+- In Windows, the program files are stored in the path: `C:\Users\Username\Documents\Cleaner`
+- On Linux and macOS, the program files are stored at: `~/.config/Cleaner`
 - These settings can be modified within the program.

 ## License